baerengraben/ioBroker.swiss-weather-api/README.md

 The SRF Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.
 A "Freemium" subscription allows you to get 50 Request/day.

 ##**Icons**
 Since Version 0.1.8 SRG-SSR provides their own icons.
-So each Datapoint provides an URL to the correspondig weather-situation.
+So each Datapoint provides an URL to the correspondig weather-situation (Color, Dark, and Light Icons).

 ##**Please Be aware that this adapter only supports locations within Switzerland.**